 Many go for the classic sunset tour for a couple hours.
 To see the full impact of the city lights and monuments at night, we recommend planning your cruise to last 30 to 60 minutes after sunset.
 To minimize the probability of thunderstorms in the summer, mid-morning is usually a better time.
 Check out our Sights page to get a sense for what you might like to see.
-Washington has a long, warm, boating season, so spring and autumn cruises are usually wonderful, and we have blankets on board if there’s a chill in the air.
+Washington has a long, warm, boating season, so spring and autumn cruises are usually wonderful, and we have blankets on board if needed.

 Can I get a discount?

 Call us if you’d like a rundown of why it’s so expensive to operate charter boats, especially in Washington DC.
-We can talk for hours.
-That said, occasionally we do offer specials.
+We’ll talk for hours.
+That said, occasionally we may offer specials.
 Join our mailing list and we’ll let you know!

 Do you offer gift cards?